SagarMukundKamble07/Spotify-Clone/README.md

 - Replica of the Spotify website's user interface.
 - Responsive design for various screen sizes.
-- Basic functionality such as playing music, browsing playlists, and searching for tracks.
+- Basic functionality such as playing music.

 ## Technologies Used